henrywu2019/BentoML/docs/source/concepts.rst

   ...
     """
   )
-  class ExamplePredictionService(bentoml.BentoService):
+  class ExamplePredictionService(kappa.BentoService):
       ...

 If you have a specific docker base image that you would like to use for your API server, we are working on custom docker base image support.
-`contact us <mailto:contact@bentoml.ai>`_ if you are interested in helping with beta testing this feature.
+`contact us <mailto:contact@kappa.ai>`_ if you are interested in helping with beta testing this feature.